- Location: New Jersey

-You can also take Driver Improvement on your own, to remove up to three points once every two years.
+The Driver Improvement can remove up to 3 points once every 2 years.

 Probationary Driver School Program

-After you've passed the program successfully, up to three points can be reduced from your record, but you still face a one-year probation period.
-If you have more violations during that year, your driving privileges will be suspended.
+After you've passed the program successfully, up to three points can be reduced from your record.
+If you have more violations during that year, your driving privileges may be suspended.

 If you've been convicted of any alcohol- or drug-related violation, you will be required to attend an Intoxicated Driver Resource Center (IDRC) program at one of the numerous center locations state-wide.
 The program includes mandatory classes in Alcohol and Highway Safety Education, evaluation of your drug or alcohol problem and if needed, treatment for the problem.
 You can also supplement your treatment with self-help programs, if you wish.